Your first contract

 Before starting your new job, you need an employment contract or proof of employment document.
-The contract or proof document determines the terms of your employment.
-And before you sign it, there are a few things you should check on.
+The contract or proof of employment determines the terms of your employment.
+And before you sign it, there are a few things you should check.

 Will you be starting at a new job, or do you have questions about your current contract?
-Always contact DM or get a hold of a union representative who knows the conditions in your area.
+Always contact DM (in Danish) or get a hold of a union representative who knows the conditions in your area.

 If you are employed under an individual contract, you are covered by the rules in the Danish Act on Salaried Employees and the conditions in the employment contract.
 It's important to pay close attention to the contents of the employment contract; most often, it alone defines the terms of your employment.
 That means that it also indicates whether you have an employer-paid pension plan, more than five weeks of holiday time, or full pay during parental leave.